api docs

 pretty debug errors (part of web.py)

-A replacement for internalerror that presents a nice page with lots of debug information for the programmer.
+that presents a nice page with lots

-function emailerrors(to_address, olderror, from_address=None)
+emailerrors(to_address, olderror, from_address=None)

-module web.form
+page. web.form

 type AttributeList